opencontainers/distribution-spec/spec.md

 ### Layer Upload De-duplication

-Company Y's build system creates two identical docker layers from build processes A and B.
+Company Y's build system creates two identical layers from build processes A and B.
 Build process A completes uploading the layer before B.
 When process B attempts to upload the layer, the registry indicates that its not necessary because the layer is already known.